Börek

-Börek or burek or byrek is a family of pastries or pies made in the Middle East and the Balkans.
+Börek (Turkish: /tr/), also referred to as burek or byrek, is a family of pastries or pies made in West Asia and Southeast Europe.
 The pastry is made of a thin flaky dough such as filo with a variety of fillings, such as meat, cheese, spinach, or potatoes.
-A börek may be prepared in a large pan and cut into portions after baking, or as individual pastries.
+A borek may be prepared in a large pan and cut into portions after baking, or as individual pastries.
 They are usually baked but some varieties can be fried.
-Börek is sometimes sprinkled with sesame or nigella seeds, and it can be served hot or cold.
+Borek is sometimes sprinkled with sesame or nigella seeds, and it can be served hot or cold.

-Throughout the Balkan peninsula and in Turkey, it is commonly served with ayran or yogurt.
+Throughout Southeast Europe and in West Asia, it is commonly served with ayran, or yogurt.
 It is a custom of Sephardic Jews to have bourekas for their Shabbat breakfast meal on Saturday mornings.

-Origin and names
+Etymology

+The word börek, defined as "a stuffed pancake", is of Turkish origin and comes from the Turkish verb bürmek, meaning "to roll" or "to twist".
+The verb derives from Old Turkic bürük ("to gather"), and in turn from the verbal root bür- ("to cover", "to wrap", or "to gather").

+The earliest mention of börek is by Mevlana, dating back to the 13th century.
+Kitâb al-Idrâk li-lisân al-Atrâk, a Kipchak-Turkic and Arabic dictionary compiled by Abu Hayyan al-Gharnati in the early 14th-century, defines börek as "pieces of dough stuffed with meat", and records şiş börek for a variety cooked onto a skewer.

-The English name börek comes from Turkish börek (Turkish pronunciation: [bœˈɾec], Ottoman بورك), while burek is used in the countries of the former Yugoslavia.
-Forms in other languages include: byrek; μπουρέκι; Бюрек; بُريك and brick annabi; and brik.
+Burek is used in the countries of the former Yugoslavia and Hungary.
+Forms in other languages include: byrek; μπουρέκι; բյորեկ; بُريك and brick annabi; and brik.

-According to lexicographer Sevan Nişanyan, the Turkish word börek is ultimately originated from Turkic bögrek, from böğür (meaning 'kidney').
-Nişanyan noted that the word is also used in Siberian Turkic languages such as Saqa as börüök.
-According to another theory, it may have come from the Persian burak (بورک), the diminutive form of būra or buġra or (بوره/بغره), meaning "stew", and refers to any dish made with yufka (filo).
-The Persian word bureh goes back to the Middle Persian *bōrak.
-This word ultimately goes back to the Proto-Indo-European root *bher- which meant "to carve, cut, split".
-The name of another pastry, shekarbura, is also borrowed from the same Persian word.
-Nişanyan noted the possibility of Turkic origin for the Persian word.

-One theory posits that the dish in general is a descendant of the pre-existing Eastern Roman (Byzantine) dish en tyritas plakountas (Byzantine Greek: εν τυρίτας πλακούντας) "cheesy placenta", itself a descendant of placenta, the classical baked layered dough and cheese dish of Ancient Greek, Ancient Roman and Byzantine cuisine.

-Some types of borek could possibly have been prepared in Turkish cuisine, according to this theory, they have been developed in Central Asia before some westward migration to Anatolia in the late Middle Ages, or by nomadic Turks of Central Asia some time before the seventh century.